Danyl McLauchlan celebrates the string of masterpieces written by Lee Child.

 About 15 years ago I was having a drink with an old friend, and ‘Romeo and Juliet’ by Dire Straits started playing on the bar’s stereo.
 My friend had very elevated taste in music and I wanted to impress him so I said, “Oh god no, not Dire Straits,” because Dire Straits was – and is – a popular mainstream band despised by most musical sophisticates.
 But, to my disappointment, my friend disagreed with me.
 “Dire Straits are fine.
 Mark Knopfler,” he added, after a moment’s reflection, “is good at creating characters in his songs.”
 Which, I realised, listening to the song for a few seconds and thinking about other Dire Straits songs I’d spent years performatively hating, is true.

 The lesson I took from that is that when something is insanely popular – a writer, a movie, a musician, whatever – people are often reacting to something of value in the work.
-Which might seem obvious but if, like me, you have a contrarian impulse to reject anything popular, possibly to disguise your own devastating sense of inferiority, I don’t know, I don’t know you, and you give into that impulse you can deprive yourself of a lot of simple pleasure.
+Which might seem obvious but if, like me, you have a contrarian impulse to reject anything popular, possibly to disguise your own devastating sense of inferiority, I don’t know, I don’t know you, and you give into that impulse, you can deprive yourself of a lot of simple pleasures.
 To those people I say: give mainstream popular culture a chance.

 Lee Child’s Jack Reacher novels are insanely popular.
 There are 21 in the series; he writes a new one every year, and in 21 years he’s sold an estimated 100 million books.
 Someone buys one every nine seconds.
 He has the highest return readership rate of any bestselling author: if you read one Reacher novel you’re likely to read more.
 This is my fourth, or fifth, or maybe sixth.
 They blur into each other.